AND THEY WANTED US TO LOVE THEM

 And they all wanted to stay.
 And they wanted us to love them.

 That morning we drank the rest of the wine.
 We went through the cupboards searching for more when we ran out.
 We found a bottle of old whiskey under the kitchen sink.
 We played Fleetwood Mac over and over so that the echoes on the walls began to feel familiar together.
 We drank with fury and passion.
-We listened to my mother’s unanswered voice on the end of my answering machine telling me she loved and missed me.
-Our laughs were loud as I told her that my mother could find me wherever I went, could find me under 10 metres of the hardest ice.
-I told her never to answer the phone to my mother’s pleas.
+We listened to my father’s unanswered voice on the end of my answering machine telling me he loved and missed me.
+Our laughs were loud as I told her that my father could find me wherever I went, could find me under 10 metres of the hardest ice.
+I told her never to answer the phone to my father’s pleas.
 Ever.

-Over the next month, Suzy and I drank and fucked and stayed indoors in our underwear, telling each other war stories and grooming each other like apes.
+Over the next month, we drank and fucked and stayed indoors in our underwear, telling each other war stories and grooming each other like apes.
 She shaved my crotch to see the full size of my cock and I’d sit on her back, looking for blackheads and squeezing them, watching the yellow hard pus slip under my fingernails as we silently watched the old black and white television.
-She took to making me concoctions that she found in an old natural remedies book to try and stop my nightmares and daily told me she could love me.
-Love me like she’d never loved before.
+She took to making me concoctions that she found in an old natural remedies book to try and stop my nightmares and daily told me she could love me, love me like she’d never loved before.

 We’d fuck and talk and sit in the sunlight in the late afternoons.
 We fucked so hard that she developed a bad case of thrush, and she sat on the kitchen floor with a lit cigarette in one hand and a tub of natural yoghurt beside her, her skirt lifted up to her waist, as I talked to her about wanting to travel to Spain to see men bullfighting.
 To watch them face their own deaths in the Corrida, to witness their search for reason, to marvel at their acts of faith.
 And I talked at her, my voice rising, electric, as I imagined the Matadors’ fine-boned body brushing past the massive beasts under the moonlight, a slight erection sitting under my hand as she ignored me.
 The idea a bore to her, a tedium, a thing other people did.
 And she casually dipped her finger into the pot and opened her legs to wipe the cold fresh comfort onto the lips of her cunt as I sat at the window with a beer in my hand.